What is a type specimen?

 A type specimen is a preserved specimen designated as a permanent reference for a new species, new genus or some other taxon.
 The type is the first specimen bearing the new scientific name, and the one true example of the species.
 Since they are considered permanent reference specimens, types are the most important specimens in a herbarium; they anchor their species.

 The requirement for a type specimen is just one of the many rules for describing a new species.
-When a taxonomist publishes the description of new species of fungi in a journal article or book, he/she must follow rules set down in the International Code of Botanical Nomenclature.
+When a taxonomist publishes the description of new species of fungi in a journal article or book, he/she must follow rules set down in the International Code of Nomenclature for algae, fungi, and plants.

 What does a type specimen look like?